sbarkerdudley/gradientize/README.md

 #### Components

+I built the bulk of the UI in about 2 days with the immense help of [Mantine.dev](https://github.com/mantinedev).
+I found it extremely intuitive and fast to *compose* a polished-looking app quickly.
+The styling API is a bit more work to get the hang of, and I mostly found myself making on-the-fly inline CSS changes as needed.
+Overall, I highly recommend the component library.

 #### Hooks

 - `useColor` - uses [Fast Average Color](https://github.com/fast-average-color/fast-average-color) to sample the average color in *RGB* of incoming images (album covers, playlist images, artist profile photos, etc).
 The `getColorAsync` method returns a promise, and an object of various formats of the sampled *RGB* color.
 Sometimes the color can be muddy when there is no dominant color, or the average is influenced by contrasting colors.
 The `getHue` method converts the `[ R, G, B ]` { value } property returned by `getColorAsync` and parses it into an integer where `0 <= n <= 360`.
 This format can be concatenated into an `hsl(${int}, 100%, 50%)` string to be used as a color property in CSS.